Lucasc-99/NoTorch/README.md

 A 'from scratch' implementation of a deep learning library (no pytorch/tensorflow) built only on NumPy.

-Heavily inspired by and based on:
+This is a learning project heavily inspired by and based on:

 https://github.com/karpathy/micrograd